Chapter 1 Data Manipulation using dplyr

 #> 3 <NA> 34.5

-If we wanted to remove the line with NA
+If we wanted to remove the line where driver_race is NA

 we could insert a filter()